A Saddle Point Numerical Method for Helmholtz Equations: Numerical Results

-where $\tilde v=ie^{i\theta}L\nabla u$.
+Figure~\ref{DirEx} demonstrates the application of this method to a non-homogeneous problem with variable coefficients.
+The coefficients are chosen so that the frequency of the solution is higher in the lower right half of the unit square than in the upper left half, and the non-homogeneous term is a point source.
+In the following numerical examples we will solve homogeneous problems with constant coefficients and attempt to quantify the convergence of the algorithm for different values of the coefficients.

+Figure~\ref{CholTest} shows how the fill-in depends on the drop tolerance in the incomplete Cholesky factorization of $A_1$ (which is used in this section as preconditioner for systems with coefficient matrix $A_1$) for the problem with $L=1$ and $M=30-90i$ (before rotation) and the number of PCG iterations necessary to solve the same problem with a tolerance of $1\times 10^{-4}$ on the relative residual.

+In Figure~\ref{CompFig}, we see the total number of PCG iterations necessary to solve all the systems with coefficient matrix $A_1$ for several different values of the coefficients in the problem as the size of the computational grid increases.
+The tolerances for the PCG algorithm is $1\times 10^{-6}$ and the drop tolerance for the incomplete Cholesky factorization of $A_1$ is $1\times 10^{-4}$.
+It should be noted that in this case the growth in iterations happens entirely within the inner PCG iterations.
+The number of outer iterations required was either 2 or 3 in every instance.

+Figure~\ref{OmegaFig} shows how the number of iterations is related to the frequency for problems where $M$ is in the left-hand side of the upper half plane.
+In this situation, we cannot take advantage of the fact that $\|A_2\|_2>\|A_1\|_2$ if we wish to solve only positive definite systems because $A_2$ is not positive definite.
+The number of grid points per wavelength is held approximately constant at 10 points per wavelength as $\omega$ grows.

+The graphs in Figure~\ref{HeatFig} show in more detail how the number of iterations required to solve the Helmholtz equation depend on the coefficients in the problem.
+In order to get maximum advantage from the preconditioning strategy outlined in Section~\ref{Cond}, when both coefficients $L$ and $M$ are in the first quadrant we choose formulation (\ref{A1Primary}) when $\|A_1\|_\infty>\|A_2\|_\infty$, and we choose formulation (\ref{A2Primary}) when the reverse inequality holds.
+Unfortunately, we must use formulation (\ref{A1Primary}) when $L$ is in the first quadrant and $M$ is in the second quadrant because in this situation only $A_1$ is positive definite.

+Table~\ref{error_table} shows the relationship between the error and the grid spacing in a problem with $L=-0.25+0.25i$ and $M=0.1+0.3i$ and Dirichlet boundary conditions.
 In Figure~\ref{rot_pic}, the result of rotation on an example with $L=3+2i$ and $M=1+4i$ is shown.
-The error remains nearly constant until $\theta$ is such that one of the imaginary parts of the rotated coefficients approaches zero.
+The error and number of iterations remain nearly constant until $\theta$ is such that one of the imaginary parts of the rotated coefficients approaches zero.